 discount to REI members.)

 National certification will be awarded through the AAOS -Emergency Care and Safety Institute to those who successfully complete the class and practical sessions, and pass the written examination.
-We will be using the fourth edition of "Wilderness First Aid" by the Wilderness Medical Society, as our textbook for this class, with 2010 addenda issued by AAOS.
+We will be using the fifth edition of "Wilderness First Aid" by the Wilderness Medical Society, as our textbook for this class, with 2015 addenda issued by AAOS.
 The tuition cost includes the textbook, and class materials.

-Volunteer Mountain Bike and Ski Patrollers e-mail for discount information.
+Volunteer Mountain Bike Patrollers e-mail for discount information.

 *AAOS - American Academy of Orthopedic Surgeons Emergency Care and Safety Institute.

-Course pricing and other information can be found by clicking on the links below.
+Course pricing and other information can be found by clicking here.